 (SEAL)

 DO NOT MODIFY THIS FORM.

+OHFA HTF Application – Attachment L

-Attachment K – Electronic Application Information for Drop Box
+Electronic Application Information for Drop Box

 OHFA is not responsible for any Internet, computer, and uploading issues.
 Applicants are advised to upload electronic Application files before the deadline.
 Your Drop Box Application link will expire on the due date at 3:00 p.m.
 Central time; therefore, an Application cannot be submitted after the deadline.
 It is the applicant’s responsibility to verify that an upload was successful, if they so wish, by emailing one of the Analysts.